No Products in the Cart

 There are different levels of water resistance for watches.
 These levels are determined through a series of tests at the time they are built.
-Resistance levels can be deceiving though, as they don’t take into account the other contributing factors of a watch being in water.
+Resistance levels can be deceiving though, as they don’t consider the other contributing factors of a watch being in water.
 These factors include:

-· Pressure change as a watch is repeatedly submerged under water, such as swimming.
+· Pressure changes as a watch is repeatedly submerged under water, such as swimming.

 · High temperatures of water like in a bath or hot tub.